 Once you can answer these questions, you will have more clarity about what you can do about it.

-Trying to maintain a healthy long-distance relationship for a long time can be challenging.
-In a romantic relationship, you expect your partner to be close to you, but in a long-distance relationship that is possible.
+Keeping a healthy long-distance relationship for a long time is challenging.
+In a romantic relationship, you expect your partner to be close to you, but in a long-distance relationship that just is not possible.

-If you are trying to maintain a long-distance relationship without having fun and joy, soon you’ll get tired of it and lose interest.
-When you lose interest in a long-distance relationship, It can be time to spice it up, or it can be a red flag that your relationship is coming to an end.
+Without having fun and joy, it is normal to get tired of such relationship and lose interest altogether.
+If you or your partner start losing interest, you may need to spice it up.
+It can also be a red flag that your relationship is coming to an end.

-- You’re no longer looking forward to talking with your long-distance partner.
+- You’re no longer looking forward to talking to your long-distance partner.

 - You have boring conversations.

-- You try to avoid any form of communication with your long-distance button.
+- You try to avoid any form of communication with your partner.

 - You are no longer looking forward to seeing them.